How cancer starts

 All cancers begin in cells.
 Our bodies are made up of more than a hundred million million (100,000,000,000,000) cells.
 Cancer starts with changes in one cell or a small group of cells.

 Each gene is an instruction that tells the cell to make something.
 This could be a protein or a different type of molecule called RNA.
 Together, proteins and RNA control the cell.
-They decide what sort of cell it will be, what it does, when it will divide, and when it will die.
+They decide:

-Normally genes make sure that cells grow and reproduce in an orderly and controlled way.
-They make sure that all the cells produced are needed to keep the body healthy.
+Genes make sure that cells grow and make copies (reproduce) in an orderly and controlled way.
+And are needed to keep the body healthy.